-Water Black Roses deeply until the water drains through the bottom of the container about once a week from spring to fall.
-Allow the soil to dry until it's slightly moist at the root level between waterings.
-During the winter, reduce watering to once a month.
-Black Roses planted in the ground require less watering than container plants, so feel the soil a few inches down near the roots to check for moisture.
+Water Black Rose deeply until the water drains through the bottom of the container, about once a week in spring and fall.
+Allow the soil to dry until it is slightly moist at the root level between waterings.
+Reduce watering in summer and winter.
+Black Rose planted in the ground requires less watering than container plants, so feel the soil a few inches down near the roots to check for moisture.
 If it feels completely dry, water deeply.

-Fill a pot with fresh well-draining potting mix or a homemade mix, leaving room for the roots.
+Fill a pot with fresh potting mix, leaving room for the roots.
 Set the plant in the pot, and lightly pack the potting mix around the base of the stem.
-Water the plant, and place it in a sunny location.
+Water the plant and place it in a sunny location.

 - Back to genus Aeonium